Carrot is undoubtedly one of the most commonly grown vegetables, and one of the tastiest, too.

 To avoid forked carrots, it is necessary to plant in light, loose soil, with neither rocks nor dense clumps.

-The root of the carrot must be able to shoot straight down without running into anything, if you wish your carrots to grow straight and long.
+The root of the carrot must be able to shoot straight down without running into anything, if you wish your carrot to grow straight and long.

 Carrot sowing and growing conditions

 This is the best environment for a carrot to grow well and provide for a great harvest.

 - Carrot needs well-drained and healthy soil, in which all rocks and stones have been removed.

 - It hates heavy, clay-laden soil that would stunt its growth.

 - The soil must be loosened deep.